 Jeff Cox

-Veteran journalist Jeff Cox is the economics editor for CNBC.com where he covers the latest data, the Federal Reserve and how the developments impact financial markets.
-His stories are routinely among the most-read items on the site each day as he interviews some of the smartest and most well-respected economists and analysts in the financial world.
-He also is a frequent commentator on NBC News Now and has appeared many times on CNBC broadcast and MSNBC as well as radio outlets across the country.
+Jeff Cox is a veteran journalist who currently serves as the economics editor for CNBC.com.
+He has extensive experience covering economic data, the Federal Reserve, and their impact on financial markets.
+His stories are often among the most-read on the site and he frequently interviews respected economists and analysts in the financial world.
+In addition to his work for CNBC, he is a regular commentator on NBC News Now and has appeared on CNBC broadcast, MSNBC, and radio outlets across the country.

 100%